vivkin/vim-call-cmake/README.md

 ## Usage

-Set current directory which contains root CMakeLists.txt and run `CMake` with any number of arguments.
-Variable `g:cmake_build_dir` holds name of build directory.
-By default is `build/`
+Set current directory which contains root CMakeLists.txt and run `:CMake` with any number of arguments.
+Variable `g:cmake_build_dir` holds name of build directory (`build/` by default).
-Also avaliable shortcuts for debug `CMakeDebug` and release `CMakeRelease` builds.
+Also avaliable shortcuts for debug `:CMakeDebug` and release `:CMakeRelease` builds.

+## License

+See `help license`